SpongePowered/SpongeDocs/source/server/quickstart.rst

     * - 7.x
       - 1.12.2
       - Java 8
       - Requires at least update 20.
-Does not work with Java 9.
+Does not work with Java 9 or later.
     * - 8.x
       - 1.16.5
       - Java 8